Seagate/cortx/doc/BUILD_ENVIRONMENT.md

 A CORTX development environment requires RoCE—RDMA over Converged Ethernet and TCP connectivity.
    - Note: The CORTX stack currently does not work on Intel's OmniPath cards.
+   - Note: Seagate employees may have access to resources to help with this.
+Please refer to [this page](DEV_VM.md) for more information.